SUSHhere/Todo-List/README.md

 # Todo-List
 My second task as an intern at CodSoft.
-You can add delete tasks using this ToDo List.
+You can add and delete tasks using this ToDo List.